Can Christians Lose Their Salvation?

-This seems a logical question at first sight, but it betrays a further misunderstanding of the nature of salvation.
-Paul encountered this objection when he expounded the twin truths of imputed righteousness and justification by ‘faith alone’ in Romans ch.
-3. He states: “Shall we continue in sin that grace may abound?
+This seems a logical question at first sight, but it betrays a misunderstanding of the nature of salvation.
+Paul dealt with this objection when he expounded the twin truths of imputed righteousness and justification by ‘faith alone’ in Romans ch.
+3. He then states: “Shall we continue in sin that grace may abound?
 God forbid.
 How shall we that are dead to sin live any longer therein?”
 (Rom 6:2).
-He progresses the argument to explain that justified sinners have died to sin.
+No, says Paul, for justified sinners have died to sin.
 Once the slaves of sin, they have now changed masters.
 Salvation never sets a man free to do as his sinful nature pleases.
 From the first moment, the new-born believer cries out “Lord, what wilt Thou have me to do” (Acts 9:5).
 There are no ‘free agents’ in the world, for all are either slaves of sin or bond-servants of Jesus Christ.
 When a sinner turns to God from idols, it is with a view to becoming God’s bond-slave (1 Thess 1:9).

-True believers who fall into sin will be chastened by their Father (Heb 12:6-11) and disciplined by their local church (1 Cor 5:4-5); but any professing Christians who live in sin and go unpunished, only prove they were never saved in the first place (Heb 12:8) — for “whoever is born of God does not practise sin” (1 John 3:9).
+True believers who fall into sin will be chastened by their Father (Heb 12:6-11).
+A Christian living happily and unchastened in continuous serious sin proves they were never saved in the first place (Heb 12:8) — for “whoever is born of God does not [continually] practise sin” (1 John 3:9).
 Thus, the Bible does not teach that those who profess Christianity but then return to their sinful ways are still guaranteed heaven.
 The Bible repeatedly emphasises the fact that “the unrighteous shall not inherit the kingdom of God.”
 Judas exemplifies this truth.
 That he never lost his salvation is clear from the Lord’s words to the 12 disciples; “Ye are clean, but not all” (John 13:10).
 Judas had never been to Christ for cleansing and forgiveness.
 His actions proved he was an apostate, not a backslider.

 But what about all those tricky verses?